Undertone0809/P3G/README.md

 #### Initialize `poetry`

-By running `make install`
+By running `pip install poetry & make install`

 After you create a project, it will appear in your directory, and will display [a message about how to initialize the project](https://github.com/Undertone0809/python-package-template/tree/main/%7B%7B%20cookiecutter.project_name%20%7D%7D#very-first-steps).

 #### Initialize `pre-commit`

-By running `make pre-commit-install`.
-Make sure to set up git first via `git init`.
+`pre-commit` is already installed if you initialize git repo before running `make install`.
+If it fails without initialization, run `make install` again to install pre-commit to `.git`.

 ### Package example